So I’ve spent some time deciding whether to actually write this article or not. I’ve wondered if it would actually help any of you out there.

 Step 7 | I Sold My Car

-The rule of thumb is that the total value of all your vehicles should not be more than 1/2 of your yearly income.
+The total value of all your vehicles shouldn’t be more than half of your annual income.

-My car was not more than 1/2 of my annual income, so this didn’t apply to me.
+Thankfully my car wasn’t more than half my annual income, so this didn’t apply to me.

-Once I found a buyer for my car, I went to my local credit union and got a loan for $9,000 and bought a used Nissan Versa.
+So once I found a buyer for my car, I went to my local credit union and got a loan for $9,000.
+I used this to buy a used Nissan Versa.